 If you do get caught drinking this delicious drink, please share your mug shot on Instagram and tag @eyesandhour and hashtag it #eyesandhour.

-Once I realized just how easy it is to make my own yuzu cha from scratch, I stopped buying it and made my own.
+Once I realized just how easy it is to make my own yuzu cha from scratch, I stopped buying it and made my own with fresh citron from the farmer's market.

 Essentially, all it takes is learning a few tips for cutting the yuzu and knowing how to sterilize a glass jar.